min2ha/ukwa-site/content/target/13150/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# 2014 Referendum - an album on Flickr

 <p>A Flickr album collected and published by the Scottish Political Archive at Stirling University, containing campaign photographs and leaflets from Yes and No groups for the 2014 referendum.</p>